By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The threat is more stressful than the event.

 Stress is not about the actual event, at least most of the time it isn’t.
 Once the bad event happens people go through the grieving and adjusting process and then they get to work fixing things and rebuilding things.
 People who are out of work and unemployed may even go about the process of reinventing themselves.

-Worry about the end of a relationship can be stressful, the thoughts about why and how comes and what will you do next.
-But once you are convinced the relationship is in fact over and gone you can let go of the stress and start moving forward finding out who you are outside that relationship.
+Worry about the end of a relationship can be stressful, the thoughts about why and how come and what will you do next.
+But once you are convinced the relationship is in fact over and gone you can let go of the stress and start moving forward finding out who you are outside of that relationship.

 Even good things can be very stressful.

 The first week at a new job many people get sick.
 Trying to learn that new role can be stressful.
 You want to do well.
 Weddings and the birth of a child can all be extremely stressful.
 So can falling in love.
 Happy things can cause lots of stress.

 What causes stress is not the reality.
 What is stressful are the expectations about what will or might happen.
 Uncertainty is stressful.
 Not knowing and worry wear you out.